Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

 In this section, we consider the problem of minimizing the long-term \emph{peak}-AoI metric \eqref{max_objective}, for static users in a single cell.
-By directly solving the associated countable state Bellman equation, we prove that the greedy \textsf{CMA} scheduling policy is optimal for minimizing the Peak-AoI.
-Furthermore, we also establish the large-deviation optimality of the \textsf{CMA} policy. \begin{framed} \begin{theorem}[Optimal Policy for Peak-Age] The greedy \textsf{CMA} policy is optimal for the problem \eqref{max_objective}.
-Moreover, the optimal long-term peak-AoI is given by $\lambda^*=\sum_{i=1}^{N} \frac{1}{p_i}$. \end{theorem} \end{framed} We prove this theorem by proposing a closed-form candidate solution of the Bellman's equation of the associated average-cost MDP and then verifying that the candidate solution indeed satisfies the Bellman's equation. \begin{IEEEproof} The stochastic control problem under investigation is an instance of a countable-state average-cost MDP with a finite action space.
-The state $\bm{h}(t)$ of the system at a slot $t$ given by the current AoI vector of all users, i.e., $\bm{h}(t)\equiv (h_1(t),h_2(t), \ldots, h_N(t))$.
+By directly solving the associated countable state Bellman equation, we prove that the greedy \textsf{CMA} scheduling policy is optimal for minimizing the Peak AoI.
+Furthermore, we also establish the large-deviation optimality of the \textsf{CMA} policy. \begin{framed} \begin{theorem}[Optimal Policy for minimizing the Peak AoI] The greedy \textsf{CMA} policy is optimal for minimizing the peak AoI objective given in Eqn.\ \eqref{max_objective}.
+Moreover, the optimal value of the peak AoI is given by $\textrm{AoI}_{\textrm{peak}}^*=\sum_{i=1}^{N} \frac{1}{p_i}$. \end{theorem} \end{framed} We prove Theorem \ref{opt} by proposing a closed-form solution to the Bellman's equation corresponding to the associated average-cost MDP and then verifying that the candidate solution indeed satisfies the Bellman's equation. \begin{IEEEproof} The stochastic control problem under investigation is an instance of a countable-state average-cost MDP with a finite action space with the following components.
+The state of the system at a slot $t$ given by the instantaneous AoI of all users: $\bm{h}(t)\equiv (h_1(t),h_2(t), \ldots, h_N(t))$.
 The per-stage cost at time $t$ is $\max_{i=1}^{N}h_i(t)$, which is unbounded, in general.
-Finally, the finite action space $\mathcal{A}=\{1,2,\ldots, N\}$ corresponds to the index of the user scheduled at a given slot. \\ Let the optimal cost for the problem $\mathcal{P}_{\textrm{sched}}$ be denoted by $\lambda^*$ and the differential cost-to-go from the state $\bm{h}$ be denoted by $V(\bm{h})$.
+Finally, the finite action space $\mathcal{A}=\{1,2,\ldots, N\}$ corresponds to the user scheduled at a given slot. \\ Let the optimal cost for the problem be denoted by $\lambda^*$ and the differential cost-to-go from the state $\bm{h}$ be denoted by $V(\bm{h})$ \cite{bertsekas2005dynamic}.
 Then, following the standard theory of average cost countable state MDP (Proposition 4.6.1 of \cite{bertsekas2005dynamic}), we set up the following Bellman Eqn.